Issue affecting minor updates of Red Had Ceph Storage 3 can cause OSDs corruption

 units file causes abrubt termination of the containers ondocker

-package updates and service restarts. - A service disruption or even data corruption on uncontrolled updates of the
+package updates and service restarts. - A service disruption and potential data corruption on uncontrolled updates of the

 docker